Museum of Contemporary Art, Los Angeles: Exhibitions

 Besides artists' retrospectives and art historical investigations, under chief curator Paul Schimmel, MOCA has mounted various multiartist theme shows on provocative or challenging topics.
 Helter Skelter: L.A.
 Art in the 1990s, a 1992 exhibition focused on the dark side of contemporary life as portrayed by artists like Mike Kelley, Paul McCarthy and Chris Burden, involving themes such as alienation, dispossession, and violence.
 Out of Actions: Between Performance and the Object, 1949–1979, a landmark historical survey presented in 1998, tracked the work of about 150 artists and collectives for whom public performances, in its links to painting, sculpture, dance and theater, and the creative process were far more important than well-crafted objects.
 Public Offerings, in 2001, explored the phenomenon of youthful creative energy in an overheated art world where stars are created before they leave art school.
 In ECSTASY: In and About Altered States (2005), some of the artists' works represented altered states of mind that they have experienced under the influence of drugs or hypnosis.
 WACK!
 Art and the Feminist Revolution, held in 2007, was the first major retrospective of art and the feminist revolution.
-MOCA hosts the LA Freewaves biennial festival, which exhibits a wide range of new media.
+MOCA hosted the LA Freewaves biennial festival, which exhibits a wide range of new media until the early 2000s.

+In the 2020s, notable exhibitions have included Climate Change by Josh Kline and Monuments.